celeritas-project/celeritas/doc/usage.rst

 The ``celer-g4`` app is a Geant4 application that offloads EM tracks to Celeritas.
 It takes as input a GDML file with the detector description and sensitive detectors marked via an ``auxiliary`` annotation.
-The input particles must be specified with a HepMC3-compatible file.
+The input particles must be specified with a HepMC3-compatible file or with a JSON-specified "particle gun."

 Usage::

+  celer-g4 {input}.json
-  celer-g4 {commands}.mac
+           {commands}.mac
+           --interactive

 Input
 -----

+.. note:: The macro file usage is in the process of being replaced by JSON input for improved automation.

 The input is a Geant4 macro file for executing the program.
 Celeritas defines several macros in the ``/celer`` and (if CUDA is available) ``/celer/cuda/``